Tonetfal/dbgLOG/README.md

-This library is built on top of LLog - https://github.com/landelare/llog and adds some QOL features (like logging compile-time arrays, not crashing on null pointers and a few other things) as well as implementing the actual macros and Builder pattern for logging (more on this later).
+This library is built on top of LLog - https://github.com/landelare/llog and adds some features on top such as the macros and Builder pattern for logging (more on this later).
 But a HUGE shout out goes to Laura for her work and logging articles https://landelare.github.io/2022/04/28/better-ue_log.html

 Supports Engine Version 5.3.2 and above and requires c++20 (which is default on 5.3 an up).